caitecoll/alexa_connect2017/README.md

 Before getting started, be sure you have an [Amazon Developer Account](https://developer.amazon.com)

+Also, if you're viewing this code on Github but would like to remix your own project and follow along with the tutorial, view the [project on Glitch](https://glitch.com/edit/#!/alexa-connect2017?path=README.md:1:0)

 ## What is Alexa and how does it work?

 Alexa is the voice command system developed by Amazon that runs on the Echo, Echo Dot and Tap devices.
 In short, it's a collection of front-end services that interface with another Amazon service, Lex.
 Lex accepts a speech recording, turns it into text and interprets it, then sends a response back to Alexa, which delivers it to the speaker.